amit1jangra/Opensource-EDA----openlane-workshop/README.md

 ![open_lane_flow](https://user-images.githubusercontent.com/8078903/175562724-857219fd-f1eb-454a-ab4f-ebac744a38b5.PNG)

 The inputs to the design flow are
-  -Design files
+  - Design files
-  -PDK files
+  - PDK files

+Design file:
-Design rule check(DRC)
+  - Design rule check(DRC)
-Layout versus synthesis check (LVS)
+  - Layout versus synthesis check (LVS)

-PDK files
+PDK files:
   -.lef files
   -.tlef files
-  -Libraries of standard cells
+  - Libraries of standard cells

 Output of the flow is GDSII file (.gds)

 .gds file is given to foundry for manufacturing the chip